Ebenezer Lutheran Church

-From humble beginnings as the 1908 home of the Swedish Evangelical Lutheran Ebenezer Congregation of Poskin to a centerpiece of the Pioneer Village Museum and still-functioning church, the Ebenezer Lutheran Church is a must-see stop for visitors to the Barron County Historical Society.
-A carefully-maintained building and preserved artifacts provide both historical context and a rich background for anyone wanting to learn more about this aspect of Northwestern Wisconsin history or have it as the backdrop for a contemporary church event.
+From humble beginnings in the 1908 home of Andrew Jorgensen, who lived four miles northwest of Poskin to the church built under the leadership of the Swedish Evangelical Lutheran Ebenezer Congregation's head carpenter, Andrew Peterson, to a centerpiece of the Pioneer Village Museum and still-functioning church, the Ebenezer Lutheran Church is a must-see stop for visitors to the Barron County Historical Society.
+A carefully maintained building and preserved artifacts provide historical context and a rich background for anyone wanting to learn more about this aspect of Northwestern Wisconsin history or have it as the backdrop for a contemporary church event.

 Ebenezer Lutheran Church, 30 July 2018.